 The area has been incredibly well loved by the English for centuries and best known for its fantastic walks and ever changing weather!

 There are 14 actual lakes in the Lake District, the largest and best known being Lake Windermere.
 The area is also filled with very cute English villages such as Hawkshead, Keswick and Grasmere.

 In addition to walking there are many options to explore the lakes – from traditional boat trips to kayaking, windsurfing, canoeing and much more.

-Snowdonia is in the north west of lovely Wales.
+Snowdonia is in the north west of lovely Wales in Great Britain.